Arthritis Doctor Q&A

 – Joint or musculoskeletal pain associated with fatigue, fever, morning stiffness, rash or chest pain

 – Joint pain that followed a tick bite

 – Joint pain associated with back pain

 – Muscular pain with or without any other symptoms

 – New headaches or muscle aches and are older than 50

-- Back pain which may be accompanied with pain in the legs
+– Back pain which may be accompanied by pain in the legs

 A variety of treatments are available to treat both osteoarthritis and rheumatoid arthritis.
 Most people find relief with over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.
 Preventative approaches such as supplements and hand therapy can also help reduce symptoms.
 For those with rheumatoid arthritis, special medications can be used to limit the overreaction of the immune system.
 However, treatments may become less effective over time since arthritis is degenerative.
 In the majority of arthritis cases, the disease progresses and worsens.